 In summary, yes, you can port numbers to Microsoft.
 This might be a good idea for your business if you don't need any of the above missing features, already use Microsoft Office 365 collaboration applications, and your team likes Skype as your 'phone' client.

-Otherwise, consider a true cloud PBX service like OnSIP Hosted VoIP and our free browser softphone, and some other awesome applications like Slack (and Slack Video Chat integrations), Basecamp, Google Apps for Work, etc. for collaboration.
+Otherwise, consider a true cloud PBX service like OnSIP Hosted VoIP and our free browser softphone, and some other awesome applications like Slack, Basecamp, Google Apps for Work, etc., for collaboration.
 And check back next year?